Wikia/app/extensions/wikia/VideoHandlers/README.md

 vimeo, dailymotion, etc. The full list of non-premium providers we support can be found [here](https://one.wikia-inc.com/wiki/Video/Video_Providers).

 Premium videos are those that we license.
 We have a cron job which runs 4 times a day and polls each of our premium providers to see if they have any new content.
-If they do, we upload those videos onto our video wiki found at [video.wikia.com](video.wikia.com).
+If they do, we upload those videos onto our video wikia found at [video.wikia.com](video.wikia.com).
-Once those videos have been added to video wiki, users can then embed them in their local wikis (eg, thelastofus.wikia.com, callofduty.wikia.com, disney.wikia.com, etc).
+Once those videos have been added to video wiki, users can then embed them in their local wikias (eg, thelastofus.wikia.com, callofduty.wikia.com, disney.wikia.com, etc).
 The FeedIngester classes found in this extension are part of the ETL process for each of these providers.
 Each one will check its corresponding provider's api, then normalize the data before uploading it onto our site.